harshita2201301024/obsidian/data/Others/Extras/Templates/Template, Daily Note.md

 **Rules of life**
 I will go to gym everyday. it's no or never situation.
-2. I Will plan gym exercise a day before
-3. No Sugar
-4. Daily Night follow up
 5. Protein 1 or 2 scoop a day
 6. Update Weight Every Sunday
 7. Today Weight: